Standards of Student Conduct

 The instructor has the right to exercise immediate disciplinary action with respect to disruptive actions in the classroom and may temporarily exclude the student from the classroom effective for the remainder of the class period and the following class session (Education Code Section 76032).

-- The instructor shall immediately report the matter to their School/Center Dean.
+- The instructor shall immediately report the matter to their School/Center Dean and Dean of Student Services.

 - The School/Center Dean shall arrange for a conference between the student and the instructor regarding the behavior.
 If the instructor or the student requests, the School/Center Dean shall attend the conference.